The Cat Who Saw Red: Plot

 Dan breaks into Qwill's apartment to kill him, but throughout the apartment Koko and Yum-Yum had spun a spider web from a yarn ball.
 Dan trips and falls; Qwilleran is alerted; Graham arrested.
 Charlotte Roop overhears two Heavenly Hash House managers discuss the failure of their attempts to put the Golden Lamb Chop out of business.
 They had hoped to purchase the property for their own business.

 Awards

 The Cat Who Saw Red was nominated for both the 1987 Anthony Award and the Edgar award of the same year in the "Best Paperback Original" category.
 In both instances, the novel lost out to the Robert Wright Campbell novel, The Junkyard Dog.

+Reception

+Publishers Weekly were commending of Braun's work and stated that "she offers here a delightful tale."
+Unlike her other book The Cat Who Ate Danish Modern which "occasionally verges on the cutesy."